xiaocanli/xiaocanli.github.io/_pages/cv.md

 ## Service and Professional Membership
 * Referee for ApJ, ApJL, MNRAS, JGR, GRL, PoP, Astrophysics and Space Sciences, Solar Physics, and Plasma Science and Technology
-* Session Chair for 2018 Fall Meeting (sessions: SH11D and SH14A)
+* Session Chair for 2018 AGU Fall Meeting (sessions: SH11D and SH14A)
-* Organizer of the workshop on "Magnetic Reconnection and Particle Acceleration in Solar Flares".
+* Organizer of the 2018 workshop on "Magnetic Reconnection and Particle Acceleration in Solar Flares"
-* Judge for Outstanding Student Paper Award of the AGU 2017-present
+* Judge for Outstanding Student Paper Award of the AGU 2017 and 2018 Fall Meeting
 * Reviewer for NASA grant programs
 * Member of AGU and APS